 To increase your chances of having the process be as efficient as possible, you need to ensure that you provide information that is complete, up-to-date, and relevant.
 Send all documentation that is requested and leave nothing out, even if it seems insignificant.
 Also, include explanations of anything that may be construed as deceitful on your part, even if you’ve done nothing wrong.
 If the IRS sends a request for more information, as it usually does, be sure to provide accurate information and do so promptly.

 If your OIC is rejected, you have the option of starting the process over or the ability to file an appeal.
 Either way, you will only be adding to the time that it will take to bring the process to a conclusion.
 Though it is difficult to get an OIC approved, it can be done.
 If your OIC is accepted, you have to hold up your end of the agreement by remaining in compliance with all of the requirements outlined in the OIC.

 Dealing with IRS issues can be a bit intimidating.
-Here at Solvable, we strive to provide you with the knowledge and the resources to help you in your tax debt relief efforts.
-We provide digital platforms that are built to support you in finding the debt relief companies best suited for your needs.
-Though we offer assistance with many types of debt, tax debt is one of our specialties, and we have confidence that we can pair you with the tax services you require.
+Here at Solvable, we strive to provide you with the knowledge and the resources to help you in your back tax assistance efforts.
+We provide digital platforms that are built to support you in finding the back tax assistance companies best suited for your needs.
+Though we offer assistance with many types of debt, back taxes is one of our specialties, and we have confidence that we can pair you with the tax services you require.

 When having trouble with the IRS, the best defense is a good offense.
 Don’t just wait on them; be prepared by being in the know.
-Do your research and get connected with people who have your best interests in mind so you can rest easy knowing that your tax debts are being resolved in a professional and timely manner.
+Do your research and get connected with people who have your best interests in mind so you can rest easy knowing that your back taxes are being resolved in a professional and timely manner.